Table of Contents

 Palm oil separation from the palm fruit pulp, the separation of orange juice from the orange pulp, and various other juice separation applications are examples of centrifugal separation in the food industry.

-Alfa Laval centrifugal separators are the most common type of separation device used for the purification of fuels.
+Alfa Laval centrifugal separators are the most common type of separation device used to purify fuels.
 Stored diesel gets contaminated with water from condensation and sludge from storage tanks.

 A centrifugal separator easily separates the water and sludge to ensure access to clean diesel for emergency generators.